|Application And Exam Registration

 To find an ADA accredited orthodontic program, proceed to

 submitted to the ABO along with registration for the Written Examination.
-Also, the applicant who has completed training will submit a copy of the graduate orthodontic degree/certificate; otherwise, the Orthodontic Program will provide verification of the applicant's status.
+Also, submit a copy of the graduate orthodontic degree/certificate; or, the Orthodontic Program will provide verification of the applicant's status.

 2. Written Examination

 This comprehensive exam assesses knowledge of basic

 sciences and clinical concepts.
 Any educationally qualified practicing orthodontist

 may take the written exam.
 An orthodontic student must have completed 18 months of their orthodontic program in order to take the exam.